-Please join us at the Queen’s Museum for a tour and conversation with the artist on the closing weekend of Patty Chang: The Wandering Lake, 2009-2017.
-After exploring the exhibition Hitomi Iwasaki, Director of Exhibitions and Curator, will lead a discussion with Patty Chang on her practice, research, and the artist’s book published in conjunction with the show.
-A light lunch will be served.
+Queen’s Museum hosted a tour and conversation with the artist on the closing weekend of Patty Chang: The Wandering Lake, 2009-2017.
+After exploring the exhibition Hitomi Iwasaki, Director of Exhibitions and Curator, led a discussion with Patty Chang on her practice, research, and the artist’s book published in conjunction with the show.
+A light lunch was served.

 Patty Chang is an artist working in performance, video, writing, and installation.
 Her work has a capacity to explore complex subjects nearly simultaneously, as does life.
 Her work has been exhibited nationwide and internationally at such institutions as the Museum of Modern Art, New York; Solomon R. Guggenheim Museum, New York; New Museum, New York; BAK, Basis voor actuele Kunst, Utrecht, the Netherlands; the Hammer Museum, Los Angeles; Fri Art Centre d’Art de Freibourg, Fribourg, Switzerland; Chinese Arts Centre, Manchester, England; the Museum of Contemporary Art, Chicago; the M+ Museum, Hong Kong; the San Francisco Museum of Modern Art; and the Moderna Museet, Stockholm.
 Her work received a 2003 award from the Rockefeller Foundation and a 2012 Creative Capital award.
 In 2008, she was a finalist for the Hugo Boss Prize and a Guna S. Mundheim Fellow in the Visual Arts at the American Academy in Berlin.
 In 2014, Chang was a John Simon Guggenheim Memorial Foundation Fellow.
 She lives and works in Los Angeles.